PSE ended data collection in March 2022. A final report providing a summary and analysis of the data is forthcoming.

-PSE is excited to have been awarded California Air Resources Board (CARB) funding to grow the Richmond Air Monitoring Network for Phase II of our work with Asian Pacific Environmental Network (APEN) and other community organizations to study air pollution, including black carbon and particulate matter, in the Richmond, North Richmond, and San Pablo areas.
+PSE was awarded California Air Resources Board (CARB) funding to grow the Richmond Air Monitoring Network for Phase II of our work with Asian Pacific Environmental Network (APEN) and other community organizations to study air pollution, including black carbon and particulate matter, in the Richmond, North Richmond, and San Pablo areas.
 Read the announcement from CARB here.

 bLOG published: Richmond, ca air monitors show cleaner air during bay area covid-19 lockdown, with a catch

-PSE publishes a blog post showing early evidence that suggests the region’s shelter in place order, along with the associated social and economic changes, may have slowed the spread of the novel coronavirus, reducing cases of COVID-19 respiratory disease and likely saving many lives.
-But there are less visible impacts as well — to the air we breathe.
+PSE published a blog post showing early evidence that suggests the region’s shelter in place order, along with the associated social and economic changes, may have slowed the spread of the novel coronavirus, reducing cases of COVID-19 respiratory disease and likely saving many lives.
+But there are less visible impacts to the air we breathe.
 Read the blog post here.

 PSE began deploying the first set of 20 Aeroqual AQY air monitors throughout Richmond-San Pablo.
 Dr. Boris Lukanov presented an update on the Richmond Air Monitoring Network at the December Richmond-San Pablo Community Air Monitoring Plan Steering Committee meeting.